On this page

 A person who is indoors and holding a purple game controller.
 The person's hand is visible, specifically their thumb and fingers, which appear to have purple nail polish.

-Conduct usability testing with individuals who have disabilities.
+Conduct usability testing with individuals who have disabilities and keep doing that periodically as the site evolves.
 Their feedback is invaluable and can highlight areas that need improvement.
 Tools like WAVE and Lighthouse can also help identify accessibility issues.

 Best practices for security